Website Manager

 EARLY REGISTRATION IS STRONGLY ENCOURAGED as we do reach capacity in most levels each year.
 FAILURE TO REGISTER IN A TIMELY FASHION MAY RESULT IN WAIT-LISTING IF THOSE CAPACITY LIMITS HAVE BEEN REACHED.

 After registration closes, there is normally late registration available for a limited time based on SPACE AVAILABLE and most levels are assessed a late fee.
 After registration closes, if teams are at capacity, a waiting list will be maintained until practices begin.
-There are no refunds for AA, AAA, and Majors after January 12th.
+There are no refunds for Minors and Majors after January 12th.
 No exceptions.
 Refunds are given on a discretionary basis - and when approved are subject to deduction of processing fees.

-Event Date
+Event

-Tryouts TBD
+Tryouts

-Tee Ball, Farm & Rookies Practice March 1st
+Tee Ball, Farm & Rookies Practice

-Opening Day March 7th
+Opening Day

 PLEASE NOTE: Ross Valley Little League is for the residents of Ross, Kentfield and Greenbrae.
 Our area is determined by the Little League District 3 and Little League International.
 If you live outside of these areas, it is best to contact the league in your area for registration.
 Please note that different leagues have different registration periods and deadlines.
 Not all leagues follow the same schedules as RVLL.